amirgholami/PyHessian/README.md

 * Z. Yao, A. Gholami, K Keutzer, M. Mahoney.
 PyHessian:  Neural Networks Through the Lens of the Hessian, Spotlight at ICML workshop on Beyond First-Order Optimization Methods in Machine Learning, 2020 (also in proceedings of IEEE Conferenceon big data), [PDF](https://arxiv.org/pdf/1912.07145.pdf).

+## Copyright

+THIS SOFTWARE AND/OR DATA WAS DEPOSITED IN THE BAIR OPEN RESEARCH COMMONS REPOSITORY ON 02/27/23.